R4stl1n/halgnu/README.md

 ============

 ### Description
 HalGNU is a irc bot designed to be a helpful irc bot for member only irc channels.

+### Why java
+Needed a project that would force me to use a language I purposely avoid.

 ### Modules